 Welcome to the official website of the Trent Park Museum where you can learn more about and follow the progress of the establishment of a full national museum which is well underway.
-The museum is not yet open to the public, with an anticipated opening in 2020/21.
+The museum is not yet open to the public, with an anticipated opening date in summer 2020.

 The museum will be developed across the restored stately rooms on the ground floor and the atmospheric basement of the Grade II listed mansion house at Trent Park.
 Its future is assured after its new owners Berkeley Homes recognised the historical significance of the site and agreed in its formal plans to Enfield Council to grant a lease to the Trent Park Museum Trust.

 The Trust is working with relevant stakeholders, including Berkeley Homes, the owners of this 50-acre Green Belt site, and is extremely grateful to the professional team at Berkeley for its dedication to the museum and commitment to deliver the highest quality redevelopment of this much-loved site.
 The Trust has a number of professional experts on board to realise the vision of something extraordinary for the nation, including the Prince’s Regeneration Trust which has been advising our team on the establishment of the Museum.

 Join our mailing list here to keep updated with progress.